Propag4nd4lf/smwsimplepatcher/README.md

 ```
 Only been tested on Python version 3.8.10.

+## Notes

+- The Original Rom is _not_ located on Github or any of my servers (__!__).
+The software simply just downloads it from an public website.
+- If an hack no longer exists (this could happen if it was put out as an demo, and then removed), the download will fail.
+To remove it from the list, select the hack and press the button with the arrows circling around.
+- If an hack has an zip file included in the original zip file, the patch will fail.
+You will need to manually patch that one.

 ## Licence

 Do whatever you want with it.
 I was only making it to learn the Qt framework.